 Teachers will set up a grading policy, late work policy, and class expectations for their classes at the beginning of the course.
 A copy of the teacher's grading policies, late work policies, and class expectations will be reviewed with students and sent home for parents/guardians.
+It should be noted that sometimes policies change based on need and the teacher reserves the right to change their policy during the school year and students will be notified of this change when it occurs.
 Any misunderstanding on a grading policy must first be taken to the teacher.
 Parents/guardians are encouraged to email or call their student's teacher to set up an appointment to address concerns.